Nurdle (bead)

+Nurdles cause environmental damage where they are spilled into rivers and oceans, and eaten by birds and fish who mistake them for eggs.
+Creatures can be poisoned by toxins adsorbed by the plastic, which can enter the human food chain.

 Impact on the environment

 These plastics can be seen washing up on shorelines of rivers, beaches, and lakes across the world.
-The earliest date that nurdles recorded being seen on beaches was around the 1970s but have been recorded as being used earlier around the 1940s and 50s.
+The earliest date that nurdles were recorded being seen on beaches was around the 1970s but have been recorded as being used earlier around the 1940s and 1950s.
 The pellets find their way into the ocean in a multitude of ways, including accidental spills in transport, and move quickly as they are small enough to be blown around by wind and also float on water.
-As nurdles stay out in the world they continue to break down and get even smaller than previously recorded.
+Over time the pellets break down to smaller sizes.

 Ecosystems

 Nurdles can disrupt many ecosystems, as some birds and fish may confuse these plastic pieces for their food and can end up starving because of how much plastic they have eaten.
-Nurdles can absorb toxins and other harmful chemicals, known as persistent organic pollutants (POPs), that can be eaten by fish, which can poison them or get caught for human consumption.
+Nurdles can adsorb toxins and other harmful chemicals, known as persistent organic pollutants (POPs), that can be eaten by fish, which can poison them or get caught for human consumption.
 Biofilms can also form on nurdles that hold pathogens harmful to people.

+Citizen Science and the Environmental Microplastics Collection

+Nurdles that wash up along waterbodies and along railroad tracks are monitored using citizen science programs.
+In the United States, community members can monitor nurdles using methods outlined at Nurdlepatrol.
+Once collected, nurdle specimens can be deposited into the Environmental Microplastics Collection.
+This collection acts like a natural history collection with specimens collected, their location, time and date of collection, and number of nurdles collected are curated for future research use.
+Nurdles are traceable, to an extent, to their origin as companies that produce nurdles each have their own "fingerprint" of polymerized chemicals.